A bit about ABBA

 - Nine UK number one singles ...

-- Sixteen additional UK top forty hit singles ...
+- Twenty additional UK top forty hit singles ...

-- Nine UK number one albums including ABBA Gold – Greatest Hits which has sold in excess of twenty eight million copies worldwide and is one of the UK’s best-selling albums of all time ...
+- Ten UK number one albums including ABBA Gold – Greatest Hits which has sold in excess of thirty million copies worldwide and is one of the UK’s best-selling albums of all time ...

 - Total worldwide sales in excess of three hundred and seventy million units (and counting) ...

 - Over three million ticket applicants for just two ABBA concerts at the Royal Albert Hall in London 1977 ...

 - Thirty-six thousand tickets are sold for BBC Radio 2's Thank ABBA For The Music - A Celebration Of The Music Of ABBA concert in London's Hyde Park in September 2009 ...

 - The smash-hit musical Mamma Mia, based on the songs of ABBA, has been seen by over sixty-five million people in more than fifty countries around the world ...